DebashishRana/Satyam-Portal/README.md

 <div align="center">

-**Built with ❤️ for transparent and accountable government procurement**
+**Built with ❤️ for transparent and accountable government procurement and sheer dedication for a better tommorow**

 [⬆ Back to Top](#-satyam-portal)